President (Autonomous Community of Spain): Party

-There are currently 9 Autonomous communities with a Socialist president, 6 with a People's Party president, 3 with regionalist or nationalist presidents and 1 with an independent president.
+There are currently 13 Autonomous communities and cities with a People's Party president, 4 Autonomous communities with a Socialist president and 2 with regionalist or nationalist presidents.

 Tenure

 For each term, presidents serve four years in office.
 All members of regional parliaments are elected for four-year terms, but the president of the community has the faculty to dissolve the legislature and call for early elections.
 Nonetheless, in all communities except for the Basque Country, Catalonia, Galicia, and Andalusia elections are held the last Sunday of May every four years, concurrent with municipal elections in all Spain.

-The longest-serving current president is Miguel Ángel Revilla of Cantabria, who served as president from 2003 to 2011 and again since 2015.
-The longest-serving continuously president is Iñigo Urkullu from the Basque Country, serving since December 2012.
+The longest-serving current and continuously president is Emiliano García-Page from Castilla-La Mancha, serving since July 2015.

 The longest-serving regional president of all time was Juan Carlos Rodríguez Ibarra of Extremadura, who was elected in 1983 and lasted until 2007, when he returned to his position as professor in the University of Extremadura.

 The shortest-serving president of all time was Antonio Rodríguez Basulto of La Rioja, who served for 126 days between January 25 and May 30, 1983.